adrianp2021/SEI-Project-3/README.md

 The app has been deployed with Heroku and is available [here](https://whispering-coast-70189.herokuapp.com/).

 ## Brief

 * This was a group project where we had to create a Full Stack React app using Node.js, Express and MongoDB.

-* Consume the data from the API with a frontend built with React
+* Consume the data from the API with a frontend built with React.

-* Use an Express API which would serve data from a Mongo database
+* Use an Express API which would serve data from a Mongo database.

-* Build the frontend and backend from scratch and create multiple relationships between models
+* Build the frontend and backend from scratch and create multiple relationships between models.

 * Have an eye-catching design.

-* Be deployed online
+* Be deployed online.

-* Timeframe: 9 days
+* Timeframe: 9 days.

 ## Technologies used

-- Node.js.
+- Node.js
-- Express.
+- Express
-- MongoDB.
+- MongoDB
-- Mongoose.
+- Mongoose
-- Git + GitHub.
+- Git + GitHub
-- React.
+- React
-- JavaScript.
+- JavaScript
-- Semantic UI React.
+- Semantic UI React
-- Axios.
+- Axios
-- Bulma.
+- Bulma
-- JWT.
+- JWT
-- Bcrypt.
+- Bcrypt
-- Sass.
+- Sass

+## Assigning the workload

+As this the first major project as a team, assessing the workload inherent has been paramount to our approach; we all took advantage of this opportunity to solidify some of the technical notions and improved them.
+With regards to more complex tasks, we elected a collective approach, where all of us would centralise the efforts, so we could fully grasp and overcome the technical challenge together.
+This has been a common practice during the backend development, whereas the frontend allowed for more flexibility.
+Teamwork has been central to precluding the technical obstacles and allowed a faster and efficient way of finishing the product within the timeframe provided.
+As for my input, I was responsible for the landing page, the about page, as well as the pages/functionalities for registering and signing in and the overall styling.

 ## Pilis Trust